devinkr/js-array-methods/readme.md

-# Higher Order Functions
+# Higher-Order Functions

 ## Learning Objectives

-- Define a higher order function (in terms of what input/output these functions can take)
+- Define higher-order functions
-- Use higher order functions to iterate over lists
+- Use higher-order functions to iterate over arrays
 - Describe the uses of `forEach`, `map`, `filter`, and `reduce`
 - Define `every` and `some`
 - Describe a closure